-Nothing can make a car owner panic more than a few spots, or even a puddle, under your car.
+Nothing can make a car owner panic more than a few spots, or even a puddle of fluid leaking from your tire area.
 The good news is that those spots of fluid may mean nothing; the bad news is that fluid under your car can signal a major problem.
-The key to figuring out the difference between a non-issue and a major auto repair is getting down on your hands and knees and determining the color of the fluid (to make identifying the fluid easier, put a sheet of paper under the leak).
+If you’re wondering why is my car leaking, the key to figuring out the difference between a non-issue and a major auto repair is getting down on your hands and knees and determining the color of the fluid leaking is (to make identifying the fluid easier, put a sheet of paper under the leak).

 Be sure to check your owner’s manual when it comes to the specifics of fluids.
 For example, it’s important to know whether your car uses synthetic motor oil or conventional.
 And when receiving repair services, be sure to contact the professional team at Harris Tire for further assistance.